No matter how much experience you have running pay-per-click (PPC) ads, a checklist will help you manage your time.

 Time management strategies vary, but they all fall back on the reliability of lists and written tasks.
-When you’re managing a PPC ad campaign, time management matters.
+When you’re managing a PPC ad campaigns, time management matters.
 There are so many different components to set up, manage, and optimize, that if you don’t strictly manage your time and tasks, your campaigns will suffer.

-The main purpose of a checklist is to help you track recurring tasks within your PPC ad campaigns.
+The main purpose of a PPC audit checklist is to help you track recurring tasks within your PPC ad campaigns.
 Most of the time, you’ll have weekly, bi-weekly, monthly, and bi-monthly tasks.
 If you haven’t already organized your tasks into a schedule, this article will provide you with an outline to get you started.

 If your projections indicate that you’re going to overspend, decrease your keyword bids and/or budgets.
 If your conversions are lacking, adjust your keyword bids or put all of your PPC budget into your highest performing campaigns.

-Also, check to see if your campaigns exclude site categories where you don’t want your ads to run.
-For example, you may not want your ads to run on sites with content related to sexually suggestive content, sensitive social issues, or in-game placements on mobile apps.
+Also, check to see if your campaigns exclude site categories where you don’t want your Google ads to run.
+For example, you may not want your Google ads to run on sites with content related to sexually suggestive content, sensitive social issues, or in-game placements on mobile apps.
 Many advertisers exclude mobile apps completely because they tend to eat ad budgets due to lower click and conversion rates.

 Here are some common bi-weekly PPC tasks to add to your checklist:

 Don’t forget to check in on your retargeting/remarketing ads.
-And if you haven’t started running these ads yet, it’s something to seriously consider.
+And if you haven’t started running these better-performing ads yet, it’s something to seriously consider.

 Studies have shown that using remarketing ads generate a higher ROI because they bring back potential customers that didn’t convert the first time.
 Many people who come back to a brand through remarketing end up converting.